 Your Full Name, Your Title if desired

 Your Department Name if desired, MSC ___ (Your Mail Stop Code)

 SUNY Downstate Medical Center (or your DMC affiliated company name)

 450 Clarkson Ave (UHB departments may use the street address 445 Lenox Rd)

 Brooklyn NY 11203-2098

-*Students residing at the 811NYA, 825NYA residents halls as well as residents in 440 Lenox Rd are official USPS mail delivery sites that continue to use these street addresses (no change needed).
+*DMC's Residence Halls 811NYA, 825NYA and 440 Lenox Rd are apartments are official USPS addresses that continue with direct street addresses (no change needed).

 - Planning a 1st Class delivery large mailing?
 Give it a more professional look (more detail).